 Why Fruit Infused Water?

-Why not just drink juice?
+Why not just drink juice or soda?
 Several reasons:

 I personally prefer the subtle flavors of infused water to the over-sweet flavor of most juices.
 Unlike juice, the flavor is gentle and very refreshing.
 There’s a reason high-end restaurants and spas serve infused waters like these!

 Most fruit juice also contains a lot of sugar.
 Even without added sugar, juice is a source of naturally occurring sugars and it is better to consume fruit whole so that you get the fiber, which helps slow down sugar absorption.

-How to Make Fruit Infused Waters
+How to Make Fruit Infused Water

 You can double or halve any of them to make more or less.
 Also, these recipes are just suggestions and fruit waters are based on your taste preferences so experiment and enjoy!

-If you drink the water within the first day, you can add more filtered water and re-infuse to get a second use out of the fruits and herbs
+If you drink the water within the first day, you can add more filtered water and re-infuse to get a second use out of the fruits and herbs.

 Here are some of my favorite herb and fruit infused water recipes:

 Thinly slice one cucumber.
 Peel if it isn’t organic!
-Add the sliced cucumbers to a 1/2 gallon glass jar, add 8 fresh mint leaves, muddled, and fill with filtered water.
+Add the sliced cucumbers to a 1/2 gallon glass jar.
+Add 8 fresh mint leaves, muddled, and fill with filtered water.
 Stir gently and place in refrigerator for at least 4 hours or overnight.

 Slice two organic oranges into thin slices (leave the rind on for better flavor).
-Add sliced oranges and 1 cup of blueberries to a gallon size glass jar.
+Add sliced oranges and 1 cup of blueberries to a gallon-size glass jar.
 Add filtered water to fill the jar and stir gently.
 Refrigerate for at least 4 hours and store in refrigerator.

 One of my favorites!
 Peel and thinly slice about 1/4 of a pineapple.
 The more thinly sliced the pineapple, the more flavor it will infuse.
-Add to a 1/2 gallon size glass jar with 10-12 leaves of fresh mint, muddled.
+Add to a 1/2 gallon-size glass jar with 10-12 leaves of fresh mint, muddled.
 Add filtered water to fill and stir until well mixed.
 Store in refrigerator.

-Add about 2 cups of finely chopped fresh watermelon (without rind) to a gallon size glass jar.
+Add about 2 cups of finely chopped fresh watermelon (without rind) to a gallon-size glass jar.
 Add 15 leaves of muddled basil and filtered water to fill.
 Store in fridge and allow at least 4 hours to infuse.

 Like strawberry lemonade, but better!
 Add 15 fresh strawberries, washed and finely sliced to a 1/2 gallon glass jar.
 Add one sliced lemon with rind on.
 Fill with water.
 Let sit 4 hours (to overnight) in fridge and enjoy.

 Reminiscent of Cherry Limeade, minus the sugar coma.
-Add two cups of fresh cherries, cut in half and one fresh lime, sliced into thin slices, to a gallon size glass jar.
+Add two cups of fresh cherries, cut in half, and one fresh lime, sliced into thin slices, to a gallon-size glass jar.
 Add water to fill.
 Mix gently and store in fridge until ready to drink.